BDX-town/Mangane/README.md

 This is the frontend for [Soapbox](https://soapbox.pub).
 It is based on [Gab Social](https://code.gab.com/gab/social/gab-social)'s frontend which is in turn based on [Mastodon](https://github.com/tootsuite/mastodon/)'s frontend.

+> :warning: Not yet ready for production use.

 # Running locally

 To get it running, just clone the repo: